russmckendrick/records/content/albums/life-in-the-wires-32056107/index.md

 ---
-title: "Frost - Life In The Wires"
+title: "Frost* - Life In The Wires"
-artist_name: "Frost"
+artist_name: "Frost*"
 artist: "frost"
 album_name: "Life In The Wires"
 date: 2024-11-09T04:41:17.000000Z